gyver98/gyver98.github.io/_posts/2017-02-13-react-tesla-battery-range-calculator-part1-english.md

 ```

 ## Container and Presentational Components
-In the above mentioned component tree, we can see that it is classified as `Container` and` Presenataional Component`.
+In the above mentioned component tree, we can see that it is classified as `Container` and` Presenatational Component`.

 This is a useful pattern that can be used when developing an application with React.
 It is easier to reuse by dividing components into two categories.